jupyter-server/jupyter_releaser/README.md

 ## Typical Workflow

-- When ready to make a release, a fork of `jupyter-releaser` and go to the Actions panel
+When ready to make a release:

+1. Fork the `jupyter-releaser` repo and go to the Actions panel
-- Select the `Draft Changelog` workflow
+2. Select the `Draft Changelog` workflow
-- Run the workflow with the version spec (usually the new version number)
+3. Run the workflow with the version spec (usually the new version number)

 <!-- TODO: Add Draft Changelog workflow screenshot here -->

-- When the run completes, review the changelog PR that was opened, making any desired edits
+4. When the run completes, review the changelog PR that was opened and make any desired edits.

 <!-- TODO: Add Changelog PR screenshot here -->

-- Merge the PR
+5. Merge the PR
-- Return to the Actions panel in the `jupyter-releaser` fork
+6. Return to the Actions panel in the `jupyter-releaser` fork
-- Select the `Draft Release` workflow
+7. Select the `Draft Release` workflow

 <!-- TODO: Add Draft Release workflow screenshot here -->

-- Run the workflow with the same version spec as before, and an optional post version spec if you want to go back to a dev version in the target branch.
+8. Run the workflow with the same version spec as before, and optionally, a post version spec if you want to go back to a dev version in the target branch.
-- When the workflow completes, go to the releases page in the target repository and verify that the new draft release is there with the correct changelog and dist files.
+9. When the workflow completes, go to the releases page in the target repository and verify that the new draft release is there with the correct changelog and dist files.
-- Copy the url of the draft release.
+10. Copy the url of the draft release.
-- Run the `Publish Release` workflow from the `jupyter-releaser` fork.
+11. Run the `Publish Release` workflow from the `jupyter-releaser` fork.

 <!-- TODO: Add Publish Release workflow screenshot here -->

 <!-- TODO: Add Github release image here -->

-- If the release was on a backport branch, a forward port PR will have been opened against the default branch with the new changelog entry.
+12. If the release was on a backport branch, a forward port PR will have been opened against the default branch with the new changelog entry.
 Review and merge this PR.

 <!-- TODO: Add forward port PR image here -->